54 below

 Saunders.

-in "Arctic Oregon," five other spots in Oregon have
+Cold in Oregon, SEVEN other populated spots in Oregon have recorded

-recorded 50 below zero or worse, two of the most well-known being Meacham
+50 below zero or worse, two of the most well-known being Meacham just

 Also, even major

-the Riverside Market how accurate they were in naming their business!
+how accurate they were in naming their business!
+This was probably

 Speaking of colder